DmMhs/Florist-board/README.md

 * Storybook

 ## (!)
 IMPORTANT
 App is preconfigured for working on a localhost.
-Being hosted it will not be able to sign in user with facebook and share product details on facebook.
+Being hosted it will not be able to sign the users in with facebook and share product details on facebook.
 Requirements for the real world functionality:
 -register facebook app (with configured Login module);
 -replace BASE_URL value (../src/config/main.ts) with a real URL of a deployed app.